Land of Waterfalls, Giant Sequoias, Valleys, and Sheer Cliffs

 If you’re visiting Yosemite in the winter, come prepared.
 Roads that are open will likely require cars to affix chains due to snowy or icy conditions.
 A snow-dusted walk in the valley can be very romantic, but don’t expect sufficient enough coverage there for snowshoeing or cross-country skiing.
 Winter sports enthusiasts instead might consider a trip to Yosemite’s Badger Pass ski area, with 10 trails geared toward beginner and intermediate skiers, plus cross country skiing and snowshoeing.
 The recreation area is open from mid-December until April.

 Since snow can fall in the High Sierra even as late as May, access to trails around Yosemite can be limited during spring, particularly at higher elevations.
-But lower-altitude thaws bring a brilliant displays of California poppies, dogwoods and redbuds.
+But lower-altitude thaws bring brilliant displays of California poppies, dogwoods, and redbuds.

 Visiting Yosemite National Park

 Yosemite National Park is open all year, but seasonal conditions affect the status of campgrounds, roads, and trails.
 Generally, there tend to be restrictions from late autumn through spring months due to snowfall, and naturally occurring and controlled-burn fires often affect regions of the park during summer.
 Be sure to check conditions before visiting the park.